davidagold/bacon/README.md

 # Bacon

-[Bacon](https://en.wikipedia.org/wiki/Francis_Bacon) (WIP) is a framework for orchestrating machine learning experiments.

-A Bacon stack consists of:
+[Bacon](https://en.wikipedia.org/wiki/Francis_Bacon) is a framework for orchestrating machine learning experiments.
+The stack consists of:
 - Airflow service running on ECS Fargate,
 - ECS autoscaling group on which to run Weights & Biases hyperparameter sweeps
 - API to trigger parallelized W&B sweep runs.